chris050200/Induction-3D-Printer/README.md

 # Induction 3D Printer

 Design files for a 3d printer to FDM print aluminum using an induction heated nozzle.
+Total build cost in materials for nozzle assembly is ~100$

 ![Screenshot](Screenshot.jpg)